-Can Doing Exercise Cause Overheating
+Can Exercise Cause Overheating?

 We all know exercising is always good for health.
 Even during pregnancy exercising helps strengthen your muscles, keeps your heart healthy and makes you feel active.
 But overexertion during pregnancy may lead to overheating.
 High-intensity workouts in extremely hot and humid climatic conditions for a prolonged period can lead to overheating.
-So it is better to stick to moderate, low-intensity exercises as suggested by the trainer throughout your pregnancy and do not workout for more than 45 minutes at a stretch.
+So it is better to stick to moderate, low-intensity exercises as suggested by the trainer throughout your pregnancy and do not work out for more than 45 minutes at a stretch.
 Avoid exercising during extremely hot days.

-How Can You Stay Cool During Pregnancy
+How to Stay Cool During Pregnancy

 During pregnancy, your body basal temperature remains elevated throughout.
 This is because the body pumps in 40-50 % extra blood than it usually does to develop the growing foetus in the body.
 Since the body is working hard, it automatically generates heat in the core, and during summers the external heat adds on to the misery.
 Hot and humid climate also triggers overheating in pregnancy during the third trimester.
 So, the mommy-to-be needs to take good care to remain cool and beat the heat!
-Here are a few tips to prevent you from overheating:
+Here are a few tips to prevent you from hyperthermia.